 It is socially acceptable for both men and women to ask each other out on a date.
 Dates usually happen in contexts that allow the couple to engage in enough conversation to get to know one another (for example, over a meal or drink).
 It is common for a Canadian to ‘date’ or get to know multiple people at once over a period of time without having an exclusive relationship with any of those people.
 However, if feelings develop for a particular person, it is expected that they stop meeting new dates or seeing others.
 Instead they usually pursue that one person until he or she agrees to be in a committed relationship with them or indicates a lack of interest.

-Canada was the third country to legalise same-sex marriage and LBGTQI+ relationships are relatively common.
+Canada was the third country to legalise same-sex marriage, doing so in 2005, and public opinions have grown progressively more accepting of + relationships.
+In turn, same-sex marriages and children born to same-sex couples are relatively common.
 A couple’s intimate love for one another is usually seen as essential for marriage.
 Marriages for economic or social reasons are rare.
 The average Canadian couple may be in a relationship for multiple years and live together before getting married; however, this varies significantly among individual circumstances and family backgrounds.

 Canadians are marrying at an older age than previous generations.
-The average age for (first) marriage is 29 for women and 31 for men.
-Projections estimate about 35% to 42% of marriages end in divorce.
-In 2008, 40.7% of marriages were projected to end in divorce before the thirtieth wedding anniversary.
-The average age of divorce is 44 for men and 42 for women.
-Although divorce rates are high, the institution of marriage is still dominant and highly valued in Canada.
+The average age of (first) marriage was 30.7 in 2020.5 Projections estimate about 40% of marriages end in divorce.6 The average age at which Canadians divorce is 46 years old.7 Although divorce rates are high, the institution of marriage is still dominant and highly valued in Canada.
 Almost all Canadian newlyweds will start a family in a separate household to their parent’s.